Skip to main content

 eBGP

-On the Security & SD-WAN > Configure > Site-to-site VPN settings page, BGP configuration is available for one-armed VPN concentrator Hub MXs.
+On the Security & SD-WAN > Configure > Routing settings page, BGP configuration is available for one-armed VPN concentrator Hub MXs.
 When BGP is toggled to enabled, BGP neighbors can be configured

 To configure an eBGP neighbor, click "Add a BGP neighbor."
-Then, configure the Neighbor IP and Remote AS.
+Then, configure the Neighbor IP and Remote AS and Source Interface.

-The BGP neighbor must be configured to peer with the one-armed VPN concentrator using its WAN1 IP and the organization-wide VPN BGP AS number.
+The BGP neighbor must be configured to peer with the MX using the correlating interface IP and the organization-wide VPN BGP AS number.

 This is to avoid the more specific path to the eBGP peer being learned by the MX and then being lost in the event of the peer relationship dropping.

-If the one-armed VPN concentrator is deployed in a warm spare (high availability) configuration, the virtual IP (vIP) will be used instead of the WAN1 IP address.
+If the MX is deployed in a warm spare (high availability) configuration, the Virtual IP (VIP) will be used instead of the WAN IP address.

 Default Update and Timeout Timers